Last updated on June 30th, 2026

 South (Waterpocket) District

-Similar to Cathedral Valley, the Waterpocket District also has a primitive campground called the Cedar Mesa Campground, which is free and offers 5 first come, first served sites.
+Similar to Cathedral Valley, the Waterpocket District also has a primitive campground called the Cedar Mesa Campground.
+This camping area is free and offers 5 first come, first served sites.

 How much time do you need in Capitol Reef National Park